 The Electronics and BioEngineering group spans diverse areas and includes broad themes of telecommunications, nanoelectronics and microsystems, bioelectronics and bio-inspired technologies.

-The Nanotechnology group focusses on the revolutionary opportunities associated with nanomaterials and nanoscale engineering and works closely with the School of Life, Health, and Chemical Sciences.
+The Nanotechnology group focuses on the revolutionary opportunities associated with nanomaterials and nanoscale engineering and works closely with the School of Life, Health, and Chemical Sciences.

 Members of the Engineering group contribute extensively to the Open University’s teaching on a large range of undergraduate and post graduate modules.
 We make extensive use of the Open Engineering Laboratory to allow our distance learning students.
 More details about our work is given under the groupings listed on the right.
 Find out more about current PhD studentships opportunities: